top of page

 The grotto at the Church of the Annunciation

-The Church of the Annunciation.
-This two-story basilica was completed in 1969 and is the largest Christian church in the Middle East.
-By tradition it is considered to be built on the childhood home of Mary, the mother of Jesus.
+This two-story basilica was completed in 1969 and is the largest Christian church in the Middle East and one of the holiest Christian sites in the world.
+By tradition, it is considered to be built on the childhood home of Mary, the mother of Jesus.

-On the lower level is a sunken octagonal-shaped grotto containing the cave where Christian tradition holds that the archangel Gabriel told the young Mary that she would conceive and become the mother of the son of God, and this was accepted by Mary.
-This is the Annunciation.
+The church is a two-level structure.
+The lower level is dark, ancient and has an archeological atmosphere.
+It contains a sunken octagonal-shaped grotto containing the cave where Christian tradition holds that the archangel Gabriel spoke to the young Mary.
 The cave was probably originally part of a house built of masonry.
 Inside the cave is an altar with the Latin inscription: “Here the word was made flesh.”
+This summarizes the theological meaning of the church.
 The cave is flanked by remnants of earlier churches.

-The upper level contains the parish church for Nazareth’s Catholic community.
+The upper level is bright and souring and represents resurrection, glory and the universality of Christianity.
+It contains the parish church for Nazareth’s Catholic community.
 The impressive cupola is directly over the lower grotto and is in the shape of an inverted lily that opens its petals to the shrine below the cupula.
-This image signifies Mary’s purity.
+The lilly is a traditional symbol of Mary’s purity.

 Entrance to the church is from the west.
 On this façade are reliefs of Mary, Gabriel and the four evangelists Matthew, Mark, Luke and John.
 Entry to the second floor is from a spiral staircase from the lower floor, or using outside stairs, with this entrance being at the northern side of the large elevated square.
 There is an elevator to the second floor, but this is outside the main church and needs to be requested.